-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-FORM 20-F

-REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR \times ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2007 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report: N/A Commission file number: 000-51380 Silicon Motion Technology Corporation (Exact name of Registrant as specified in its charter) Cayman Islands (Jurisdiction of incorporation or organization) 8F-1, No. 36, Taiyuan St., Jhubei City Hsinchu County 302 Taiwan (Address of principal executive offices) Securities registered or to be registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Ordinary Shares, par value US\$0.01 per share American Depositary Shares, each representing four ordinary shares Nasdaq Global Select Market ot for trading, but only in connection with the listing on the Nasdaq Global Select Market of American Depositary Shares, or ADSs, ch representing four ordinary shares.
-Securities registered or to be registered pursuant to Section 12(g) of the Act: None Securities registered or to be registered pursuant to Section 15(d) of the Act: None cate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by innual report: 132,870,191 ordinary shares as of March 31, 2008, US\$0.01 par value per share.
-Indic eate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🔲 No 🗌 If th cate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes No is report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or ion 15(d) of the Act.
-Yes No If the Sect Indic Exch is report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or If the Sect India Exch (2) h India "acc is report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or ion 15(d) of the Act.
-Yes No cate by check mark whether the registrant (1) has filed all reports required to be filed by Sections 13 or 15(d) of the Securities mange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and has been subject to such filing requirements for the past 90 days.
-Yes No cate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filed.
-See definition of elerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one): If the Sect India Exch (2) h India "acc Large is report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or ion 15(d) of the Act.
-Yes No If the Sect Indice Exch (2) h Indice "acc Large Indice is report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or ion 15(d) of the Act.
-Yes No cate by check mark whether the registrant (1) has filed all reports required to be filed by Sections 13 or 15(d) of the Securities mange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and has been subject to such filing requirements for the past 90 days.
-Yes No cate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filed.
-See definition of elerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one):
+FORM 20-F REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 ES OR X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2007 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report: N/A Commission file number: 000-51380 Silicon Motion Technology Corporation (Exact name of Registrant as specified in its charter) Cayman Islands (Jurisdiction of incorporation) 8F-1, No. 36, Taiyuan St., Jhubei City Hsinchu County 302 Taiwan (Address of principal executive offices) Securities registered or to be registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Ordinary Shares, par value US\$0.01 per share American Depositary Shares, each representing four ordinary shares Nasdaq Global Select Market Nasdaq Global Select Market Not for trading, but only in connection with the listing on the Nasdaq Global Select Market of American Depositary Shares, or ADSs, each representing four ordinary shares.
+Securities registered or to be registered pursuant to Section 12(g) of the Act: None Securities registered or to be registered pursuant to Section 15(d) of the Act: None

+Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report: 132,870,191 ordinary shares as of March 31, 2008, US\$0.01 par value per share.

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securit Act.
+Yes $\Box$ No $\Box$ ities If this report is an annual or transition report, indicate by check mark if the registrant is not required to file resection 13 or Section 15(d) of the Act. $\Box$ Yes No $\Box$ eports pursuant to Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Sections 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filed.
+See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer $\square$ Accelerated filer $\boxtimes$ Non-accelerated filer □ Indicate by check mark which financial statement item the registrant has elected to follow. $\Box$ Item 17 $\boxtimes$ 1 Item 18 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act): Yes s □ No ⊠